 In the tenth chapter of John, we see what is likely the most popular scripture used for the 10% prosperity teaching.
 “I am come that they might have life, and that they might have it more abundantly.”
 (John 10:10)

 What these wolves in sheep’s clothing are not telling you is that the life Jesus Christ is referring to is the next life – a life with him in paradise.
 As the Lord clearly states, “My kingdom is not of this world” (John 18:36).
-If Jesus wanted us to have a “more abundant life” hear in the church age, why then did he die on the cross and leave us to the work of serving others in sacrifice?
+If Jesus wanted us to have a “more abundant life” hear in the church age, why then did he willingly die on the cross and leave us to the work of serving others in sacrifice?
 Unfortunately, these prosperity teachers continue to preach a return of rewards in this life and in this world in direct opposition to the teaching of the coming kingdom of God.
 Which is what Jesus Christ is referring to in John 10:10 – the next life.
 Having money is not all bad, as we will see.
-But expecting a direct increase of wealth because you were swindled into giving 10% of your income to your favorite prosperity teacher… well, that is a lie created by Satan.
+But expecting a direct increase of wealth because we were swindled into giving 10% of our income to our favorite prosperity teacher… well, that is a lie created by Satan.
 We must come to understand what tithing is truly supposed to represent.